The Monbiot Effect Series

 ...Conservative religious ideology is a probable contributing causal factor of societal dysfunction...[11]

 I could ask Paul numerous questions about the shortcomings of both studies, but I decide on a simplistic approach.
+In an email request for comment I ask Paul:

 1. Are you an atheist?
 If not, what category would be most applicable to your religious beliefs?
 If there are no acceptable categories can you please explain your beliefs about God/gods?